This post contains affiliate links. See my disclosure policy here.

 Method

-When warm, pour hot cocoa into mug.
+When warm, ladle hot cocoa into mug.

 Garnish with marshmallows and grated chocolate.